 What to do

 - Don’t be naive.
-Pay attention to other people’s expectations of you — both spoken and unspoken.
+Pay attention to other people’s expectations of you — both spoken and unspoken — from the moment you accept the written offer.

 - Show continual and demonstrable progress.
 Don’t wait until two or three months into the job to start to delivering results.
 Look for ways to add value as soon as possible.
 It is paramount to show incremental progress and deliver quick wins within the first few weeks.

 - Get a coach.
 The first 90 days in a new position are insane.
-There are so many things going on in so many dimensions that it is impossible to make sense of it all at the beginning without the sage advice and outside perspective of a coach who is experienced in helping people accelerate their on boarding.
+There are so many things going on in so many dimensions that it is impossible to make sense of it all without the sage advice and outside perspective of a coach who is experienced in helping people accelerate their onboarding.

 Whether it’s with a new company or a new role within your existing organization, new positions are tremendous opportunities to leap forward in your career.
 Do so wisely.

-- Download one of the First 90 Days Worksheets
+- Download one of the First 90 Day Planning Workshet

 - Read The First 90 Days or Your Next Move by Michael Watkins